Fear

 Not only do we see this demonstrated by the Pharisees, but also by the Sadducees and scribes throughout the Gospels where they are either afraid to act against Jesus or answer His questions “for fear of the people.”

 The modern-day equivalent of those folks are pastors and spiritual leaders within Christendom (the institutional expression of Christianity in the earth) who fear the worldwide revival now in progress as well as the supernatural signs, wonders, and miracles resulting from it.
-Such critics are terrified of disappointments (what if it doesn’t work for us?) and their resulting aftermath.
-To prevent such disappointments, they abandon hope (biblically defined as the joyful anticipation of good) and retreat behind walls of false doctrine designed to protect themselves from any danger of them happening.
+Such critics are terrified of disappointments (what if it doesn’t work for us?) and the resulting aftermath (people will abandon our church/ministry!).
+To protect themselves from such repercussions, they abandon hope (biblically defined as the joyful anticipation of good) and retreat behind walls of false doctrines piously labelled as “wisdom” and “sound doctrine.”

 Tragically, in their unbelief, they are also walling out what God is currently doing, thereby excluding themselves and their followers from participating in and benefiting from it.
 As with worrying, Satan is more than happy to reinforce their position with lies masquerading as wisdom, prudence, and doctrinal orthodoxy.